 “It’s the way the industry is moving,” he said.
 Oracle, Microsoft and SAP are “just now trying to acquire sizeable companies to get them in that space.”

-Salesforce.com Inc. (CRM), the largest provider of online customer management software, also may consider acquiring ExactTarget to add to its product offerings, said RBC’s Breza.
+Salesforce.com Inc. (CRM:US), the largest provider of online customer management software, also may consider acquiring ExactTarget to add to its product offerings, said RBC’s Breza.

 “Microsoft, SAP, Salesforce.com, Oracle are clearly companies who need to help and advance themselves towards a newer solution,” RBC’s Breza said.
 Those companies have “to get in the 21st century at this point.”